BackshopCollege/tw-recife/presentation/03-hapi.md

 note:
 ```
  it is very easy to add cache to our service layer using server methods.
- ok let's do it !
+ ok lets do it !

   server.method('add', function(a,b, callback) {
     setTimeout(function() {